Who Was Persephone? Consort of Hades & Goddess of Spring

 Sign up to our Free Weekly Newsletter

-The goddess Persephone is known for serving as Goddess of Spring, but she also operated in a variety of other important roles in Greek mythology.
+The goddess Persephone is known for serving as the Goddess of Spring, but she also operated in a variety of other important roles in Greek mythology.
 Like her mother, Demeter, Persephone was an agriculturally-based goddess who presided over grains and vegetation, leading her to be known as the Goddess of Vegetation.
 However, aside from serving in her own individual role as one of the Olympian gods, she also ruled over the Underworld with Hades.

-Persephone’s Family
+Persephone’s Parentage

 the return of persephone